tilenmarc/Vipava-Valley-Bouldering/index.markdown

 This is a collection of some boulders (or at least links to them) in upper Vipava valley.
 It is a work in progress so expect to be improved.
 The names and grades of the boulders are probably wrong.
-Contributions (informations, pictures, corrections...) are more than welcome, you can send a mail to marct15 (at) gmail.com or post at [github page](https://github.com/tilenmarc/Vipava-Valley-Bouldering/issues).
+Contributions (informations, pictures, corrections...) are more than welcome, you can send a mail to [vvbouldering@gmail.com](mailto:vvbouldering@gmail.com) or post an issue at [github page](https://github.com/tilenmarc/Vipava-Valley-Bouldering/issues).